kristophernguyen/ewps_documentation/performance.md

 4. **Progress Towards Solution Architect Role**: Work closely with my manager to develop a clear roadmap for achieving my goal of becoming a Solution Architect, including identifying key milestones and skill development areas.

 I am confident that I can achieve my goals and continue to be a valuable asset to BLS.

-By presenting your self-performance review in this structured format, you can effectively communicate your achievements, areas for growth, and future goals to your manager or supervisor.